tacoma-pds-iteam/Reports/readme.md

 # Reports

 Reports is a simple node.js web application to view our departments repository of custom reports developed for the Accela Civic Platform by the iTeam.
-We found this app was necessary because we were constantly This app connects to a MySQL database of reports published to the Accela Civic Platform report server that is available to staff to run at anytime.
+We found this app was necessary because we were constantly being asked to build a report for staff that were already available.
+This app connects to a MySQL database of reports published to the Accela Civic Platform report server that is available to staff to run at anytime.

 ![](./reports.png)